When are the 2019 Bafta Television Awards on TV? How can I watch and who are the nominees?

 Who won at the Bafta Craft Awards?

-The Bafta Craft Awards take place a few weeks before the Television Awards, and aims to celebrate behind-the-scenes talent; writers, directors, editors and sound-mixers are the recipients.
+The Bafta Craft Awards took place a few weeks before the Television Awards, and aim to celebrate behind-the-scenes talent; writers, directors, editors and sound-mixers are the recipients.

 The big winner this year was A Very English Scandal, which took Best Costume Design, Best Editing (Fiction) and Best Director.